Sustainable Agriculture Institute

 The following statements apply to paid and unpaid maternity leave:

-- Depending on legislation, an employee can begin their maternity leave prior or after the expected date of childbirth
+- Depending on the legislation, an employee can begin their maternity leave prior to or after the expected date of childbirth

 - In cases where a compulsory leave is legally applicable, the employee must strictly comply so the company will not be exposed to legal repercussions